Guelph Acupuncture Clinic

 - Opioid peptides release.
 Opioids are chemicals in the brain that naturally have analgesic (“numbing”) effects.
 When released, they significantly help to reduce pain.
 There is considerable evidence indicating acupuncture causes the release of Opioid peptides by stimulating the central nervous system.

 - Alteration in the secretion of neurotransmitters and neurohormones.
 Acupuncture can activate the hypothalamus and pituitary glands thereby altering secretion of these chemicals.
 These chemicals play a direct role in pain sensation as well as organ function.
 Acupuncture alters this secretion which can decrease pain.
-There is also documentation linking acupuncture to the improvement of immune system function because of its role in specific hormone secretion.

 - Stimulation of electromagnetic points on the body.
 Acupuncture focuses on 2,000 points on the body that are strategic conductors of electromagnetic signals.
 Acupuncture treatments stimulates these areas thus assisting in the flow of endorphins-the body’s natural painkillers.